-Program Description: A six-bed residential program for transitional age youth (TAY) who have experienced a mental health crisis but do not meet the criteria for inpatient hospitalization.
+Program Description: A short-term six-bed crisis residential program for transitional age youth (TAY) who are experiencing a mental health crisis but do not meet, or no longer meet, the criteria for inpatient hospitalization.
 The program provides assistance with stabilization and linkage to longer term supports.

 TAY Social Rehab Program

-Program Description: The Social Rehabilitation Program of South Coast Children’s Society assists youth with serious mental illness (SMI) with an established daily living routine usually after a psychiatric hospitalization.
-The anticipated length of stay is two to four months, and the program works closely with the full service partnership (FSP) in which the youth is enrolled.
+Program Description: The Social Rehabilitation Program (SRP) of South Coast Children’s Society assists young adults with serious mental illness (SMI) in establishing a daily living routine usually after a psychiatric hospitalization.
+The anticipated length of stay is two to four months, and the program works closely with the full service partnership (FSP) in which the young adult is enrolled.